Universal Men

 Universal Men is the debut album from Juluka, a South African band led by Johnny Clegg and Sipho Mchunu.
 It was first released in 1979 and has acquired the status of a classic album in the history of South African music.

-The album explores the experiences of a Zulu migrant worker, caught between his traditional rural background and the city where he lives and works.
+The album explores the experiences of Zulu migrant workers, caught between his traditional rural background and the city where he lives and works.